What we know about ‘phase two’ of Trump’s ceasefire deal

 The ISF will help to maintain the ceasefire and begin the task of bringing order back to Gaza’s streets.
 It will have to allow Hamas to step back without creating a power vacuum that could allow militant groups to emerge.

-Details - again - are unclear.
-Diplomats told the Financial Times on Monday that the size, remit and origin of the ISF was still unknown to them.
-The second phase - disarmament and ultimate withdrawal from the Strip - would determine the success or failure of the agreement, some indicated.
+Details – again – are unclear.
+Diplomats told the Financial Times on Monday that the size, remit and origin of the ISF were still unknown to them.
+The second phase – disarmament and ultimate withdrawal from the strip – would determine the success or failure of the agreement, some indicated.

 What comes after Hamas?